-The Braun MultiQuick 5 is an immersion blender that's well-suited for making soups but isn't the most versatile.
-It feels well-built and is very easy to clean as the shaft can be run under hot water and is dishwasher safe as well.
-The MQ505 variant comes with a whisk attachment as well as a heat-proof container, and there are other variations with different included attachments as well.
-While it's not good for making things like almond butter, smoothies, or for crushing ice, its ability to be placed directly into a pot makes it a very good choice for blending hot liquids, like soups or coffee.
+The Braun MultiQuick 5 is an immersion blender with a detachable blending arm and a couple of speed settings.
+It feels well-built and is very easy to clean as you can run the shaft under hot water, and it's dishwasher safe.
+The MQ505 variant comes with a whisk attachment as well as a 20oz beaker for blending, and there are other variations with different included attachments as well.

 This blender is available in several variations that come with a different assortment of attachments and accessories.
 We expect the other variations to perform similarly when used with the same attachments.
 Listed below are all variations of the 2-speed MultiQuick 5, including the MQ505, which is the model we tested.